We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Ordering birth control online can be safe and convenient, but it may cost a little more than filling a prescription at a pharmacy or clinic.

 Before they send out medication, most online retailers require medical consultation.
 These online consultations should not replace visits to a doctor.
-Anyone with questions about contraception may wish to contact a healthcare professional.
+If you have questions about birth control, you may wish to contact a healthcare professional.